Do You Know About Chinese Tea Sets?

 A tea brush is used to sweep away waste tea on the tea tray.

-Tea connoisseurs place a tea pet, such as a or water buffalo, on the tea tray.
+Tea connoisseurs place a tea pet, such as a dragon or water buffalo, on the tea tray.
 They are typically made of purple clay, and used tea liquor is poured over them, eventually dripping onto the tea tray.

 Teaware